WINTER ADVENTURES: A GUIDE TO LOVING WINTER

 - 7 Things to Do in Idaho (Besides Skiing)

-Mastering the art of proper winter layering is crucial for winter haters and winter lovers who want to have fun outside.
+Mastering the art of proper winter layering is crucial for anyone who wants to enjoy winter adventures, whether you’re a winter hater or a winter lover.
+Being comfortable out in the cold is key to a good time.
+Of course winter isn’t fun if you’re unprepared and freezing your butt off!
 Check out our guide to staying warm on the trail during winter hikes and in the meantime, here’s a quick rundown:

 - Base layers: Insulate your body with long underwear made from wool or other synthetic fabrics that won’t absorb sweat and make you cold.

 - Mid-layers: Think of this layer as your main protection from cold.
 Keep your core warm and wear loose yet somewhat snug layers of clothing over your base layer like a sweater, half-zip, fleece or even a lightweight down jacket if it’s really chilly out.

 - Outer layers: A shell, snow pants or gaiters will keep the elements out and help lock heat in.
 It’s even better when they have strategically-placed ventilation like pit or thigh zips to let out excess heat.

 - Extremities: Keep your neck and head warm with hats and scarves, cover your hands with gloves, wear warm woolen or poly-blend socks and boots, and don’t forget sunglasses to protect your eyes from the sun.

 While we at Bearfoot Theory are certainly biased towards skiing and winter hiking, there are so many fun winter adventures, sports, and activities to try and keep things fresh.
 Struggling to come up with some of your own ideas?
 Here are some of ours…